AndersDeath/diary2/000-current.md

 # 10 May - Wednesday - Rome - Istanbul - Antalia - Kas - 223 day of immigration

 We finally landed to Turkey. this is amazing.
 Very soon I will get a car and we will go to apartments.
 I really dream about nice months.
+After that we will go to Yerevan back.